j-asefa/slsqp4j/README.md

 ## Installing
 Slsqp4j depends on both gcc and gfortran.
-This can be done with the command `sudo apt install gcc gfortran`.
+You can install both with the command `sudo apt install gcc gfortran`.
 Additionally, your `JAVA_HOME`  must point to your JDK install directory.

 ### Gradle
 TODO: gradle installation